dlang-tour/english/gems/attributes.md

 `__traits(getAttributes, Foo)` which returns an [`AliasSeq`](https://dlang.org/phobos/std_meta.html#AliasSeq).

-UDAs allow to enhance generic code by giving user-defined types another dimension that helps compile time generators to adapt to that specific type.
+UDAs allow generic code to be enhanced by giving user-defined types another dimension that helps compile time generators to adapt to that specific type.